-7 October: Regional Biomimicry Workshop for East Africa in Kampala, Uganda (details below)
+7 October: Regional Biomimicry Webinar Workshop for Africa

 Date: 7th October 2019

-Partners: if you would be interested in becoming a partner organisation in a formal Regional Biomimicry network for East Africa, please contact info[a]biomimicrysa.co.za
+Partners: Susty Vibes, Nigeria and Ezra Masolaki.
+If you would be interested in becoming a partner organisation in a formal Regional Biomimicry network in Africa, please contact info[a]biomimicrysa.co.za

 2. Ezra Masolaki- Host and co-director Tree Resource Enterprises Ltd

-Biomimicry South Africa, Biomimicry for Africa Foundation, Mbale Coalition against Poverty.
+Biomimicry South Africa, Mbale Coalition against Poverty: Uganda, Susty Vibes: Nigeria

-An introductory training workshop in the practice of biomimicry combined with a collaboration workshop to connect with existing practitiones, as well as seed new biomimicry education and practice in East Africa.
-To establish a formal Biomimicry Network in East Africa.
+An introductory training workshop in the practice of biomimicry plus a discussion to identify existing biomimicry initiatives/practices in Africa and seed new/further biomimicry education and practice in Africa.
+To establish formal Biomimicry Networks in other regions of Africa (beyond South Africa).

 Biomimicry is the science and practice of learning FROM and emulating nature’s forms, processes & systems, to create more sustainable products, processes & systems.
 It is applied in almost every field and particularly: engineering, design, architecture, business, agriculture, sustainability, resilience planning, organisational design, exponential technologies, biology, ecology, medicine, innovation, and entrepreneurship.

-In the workshop you will learn the Biomimicry Thinking Methodology and begin to apply it to design challenges within your field of interest.
-The workshop will also be an opportunity for Ugandan locals to explore opportunities to seed a local biomimicry network with organisations interested in collaborating to bring biomimicry education and practice to Uganda.
+In the workshop you will learn the Why, What and How of Biomimicry.
+The workshop will also be an opportunity to explore opportunities to seed further regional biomimicry networks with organisations interested in collaborating to bring biomimicry education and practice to their country.